We use cookies to enhance your browsing experience and analyze our traffic. By using our site, you consent to cookies. Privacy policy

 AI tools have an average annual growth rate of 3X since 2015, and an 11X increase this year alone.

-Instead, leaders should focus on a design thinking approach to embrace AI transformation incrementally and organically, so it is built upon a strong and appropriately contextualized foundation for future resilience.
+Leaders should focus on a design thinking approach to embrace AI transformation incrementally and organically, building upon a strong and appropriately contextualized foundation for future resilience.

 The Navy SEALs have a valuable motto: “Slow is smooth, smooth is fast.”
 This principle underscores the importance of precision in achieving objectives and can be applied to the planning process for technology-driven operational changes.
-Our data and more than 20 years of experience partnering with organizations to drive enterprise-wide, transformative change indicate that leaders should adopt AI incrementally rather than attempting a wholesale transformation.
-By taking measured, incremental steps, organizations can achieve their goals more effectively and efficiently, and ensure that employees are given the proper resources to successfully integrate the technology into their roles.
+More than 20 years of experience partnering with organizations to drive enterprise-wide, transformative change indicate that leaders should adopt AI incrementally rather than attempting a wholesale transformation.
+By taking measured, incremental steps, organizations can achieve their goals more effectively and efficiently, while ensuring that employees are given the proper resources to successfully integrate AI adoption into their roles.

 Short-term decisions, long-term consequences

 There’s no question that AI can be a gamechanger for organizations by streamlining processes and highlighting insights and patterns that are difficult for humans to see.
-But many are getting swept up in the shiny object appeal of AI adoption, and they commit to certain tools quickly.
+But many are getting swept up in the shiny object appeal of this new technology, which can often result in the adoption of AI tools too quickly.

-Constant updates and abrupt implementation without properly acclimating employees can lead to worker burnout, resentment, and turnover.
-If AI isn’t properly introduced or deployed in the right areas, staff may be hesitant to adapt and give their full buy-in, which is vital to successful implementation.
+Constant updates and abrupt implementation without aligning to ROI and efficiency can lead to wasted investments and operational inefficiencies.
+If AI isn’t properly introduced or deployed in the right areas, organizations risk low adoption, missed opportunities, and lackluster returns on their technology investments.

-Speeding to full-scale AI or automation can also present risks in safeguarding human-centered process controls, without which organizations are more prone to face worrisome mishaps that can mar a brand reputation and employee morale in the long term.
+Speeding to full-scale adoption of AI can also present risks in safeguarding human-centered control over processes controls, without which organizations are more prone to face worrisome mishaps that can mar a brand reputation and employee morale in the long term.

 Instead of rushing to implement AI, think about where your employees are feeling the most pain, and involve them in implementation.
 Only 19% of workers say their company invests in the right technology to support them, according to Eagle Hill polling.
 As a result, 83% of employees perceived that technology is not improving their ability to add value to the organization.
 This polling shows that it’s more important to be the organization that gets AI adoption right, rather than be the first.